 6 Weeks After Surgery: The patient may resume physical activities.
 At this point, the reshaped nose begins to appear natural, as the swelling has almost completely subsided.

 How Painful Is It to Get a Rhinoplasty?

 Due to the anesthesia administered during the procedure, the patient will not feel any pain during the surgery.
 While it is normal to experience some swelling and discomfort after the surgery, there will be no extreme or long-term pain.
 In fact, this irritation can be easily controlled with oral medication prescribed by the Toronto Plastic Surgeons.

 Will I Need to Have a Post-Procedure Touch-Ups?

 No, you will not need to have any post-procedure touch-ups following your rhinoplasty with the Toronto Plastic Surgeons.
-In fact, in his 20 years of experience performing rhinoplasty procedures, Dr. Mulholland has only performed touch-ups in 2-3% of his patients.
 However, should you be unsatisfied with the outcome of the rhinoplasty procedure, a revision rhinoplasty can be performed.
 The most common touch-up is the sanding down of a small bony fragment on the bridge, which can be performed under local anesthesia.